J4N3i/PPcom/README.md

 ## 💻 System Requirements

-**Developed and tested on Arch Linux**
+**Developed and tested on MacBook**

-- **Operating System**: Linux (Arch Linux recommended) or macOS
+- **Operating System**: macOS (primary) or Linux
-  - All scripts are written in **Bash** and should work on most Unix-like systems
+  - All scripts are written in **Bash** and thoroughly tested on macOS
+  - Developed and optimized for macOS environment
-  - macOS users should have no issues running the project
+  - Linux users should have no issues running the project
-  - Windows users may need WSL (Windows Subsystem for Linux) or Git Bash
+  - Windows users may need Git Bash
 - **Java**: JDK 11 or higher
 - **Maven**: 3.6+ (for backend compilation)
 - **wget** or **curl**: For downloading dependencies

-> **Note**: This project was developed on Arch Linux.
-All build scripts (`.sh` files) are Bash scripts that work across Linux and macOS environments.
+> **Note**: This project was developed on MacBook Pro using macOS.
+All build scripts (`.sh` files) are Bash scripts that work seamlessly on macOS and are compatible with Linux environments.

 ## 📁 Project Structure